Fiori-Tracker/fioritracker.github.io/2020FPS01/faq.md

 ### 1. Is it really free?

 Yes it is.
-We get enough value from exposure.
+We get enough value from paid add-ons and exposure.

 ### 2. Does is send any data (statistics) to outside servers (what is the security model)?